About Heather Farris >

 Some of the topics you will learn today include how to name your boards, optimize them, and create board covers.
 Let’s dig in.

 One of the questions that Mara asked was: If you have a client that has a specific product, how do you create boards to support that product?
+A great unique angle for her Pinterest board strategy.

 The number one way I like to create boards on my clients’ profiles and teach my students how to do it is by thinking about how people will find you on Pinterest.